Roatán: Paradise in the Bay Islands

 The 70,000-gallon swimming pool on Maya Key is an enticing option.
 Just a three-minute boat ride from the pier, Maya Key is an 11.5-acre tropical paradise with two secluded beaches, a 5,000-square-foot lounge, and a wildlife sanctuary and rescue center.

 This tour does double duty as both a snorkeling adventure and a toes-in-the-sand beach day.
-Grab your mask and fins and walk right off shore into one of the islands most spectacular coral worlds for a swim alongside schools of tropical fish.
-Then, walk back up to the soft sands of Tabyana Beach to play a little volleyball or just soak up the island sunshine.
+Grab your mask and fins for a swim alongside schools of tropical fish.
+Walk right offshore into one of the island’s most spectacular coral worlds.
+Then, head back up to the soft sands of Tabyana Beach to play a little volleyball or just soak up the island sunshine.

 Itinerary • Stores Profiles • Coupons